NORTHERN ARCHITECTURAL HISTORY SOCIETY

 Our Summer Trip to South-West Scotland

 is now fully booked; thanks very much to all those who responded quickly.
 If you have missed your chance but would like to come, contact Ian Wells to go on the waiting list.
-More details of this architectural tour and flyer with further details and booking form.
+More details of this architectural tour and flyer with further details as previously circulated.

 Cornwell Internet